-The associate vice president, Academic Programs (or designee), in consultation with the student's graduate program adviser, will disqualify a graduate student who is on probation if the student does not, or cannot, raise the Study Plan and cumulative gradepoint average to 3.0 by the completion of the second regular semester following the semester in which the grade-point average fell below the minimum 3.0 standard.
+The associate vice president, Graduate Programs and Research (or designee), in consultation with the student's graduate program adviser, will disqualify a graduate student who is on probation if the student does not, or cannot, raise the Study Plan and graduate grade point average to 3.0 by the completion of the second regular semester following the semester in which the grade point average fell below the minimum 3.0 standard.

-If a student's grade-point average becomes so low that it cannot be raised to 3.0 within the prescribed limits of course work, the student will be disqualified from the master's degree program.
+If a student's grade point average becomes so low that it cannot be raised to 3.0 within the prescribed limits of coursework, the student will be disqualified from the master's degree program.

-Students placed on probation for reasons other than grade-point average will be disqualified if:
+Students placed on probation for reasons other than grade point average will be disqualified if:

-- The conditions for removal of administrative-academic probation are not met within the period specified. - The student becomes subject to academic probation while on administrative-academic probation. - The student is removed from administrative-academic probation and subsequently becomes subject to administrative-academic probation for the same or similar reasons as originally placed on probation.
+- 1. The conditions for removal of administrative-academic probation are not met within the period specified. - 2.
+The student becomes subject to academic probation while on administrative-academic probation. - 3.
+The student is removed from administrative-academic probation and subsequently becomes subject to administrative-academic probation for the same or similar reasons as originally placed on probation.

 Disqualification removes a student from graduate standing and prevents further enrollment in university courses (except through University Extended Education).
 A student who has been disqualified from a master's degree program may not apply for readmission to that program.
 However, a student who has been disqualified from one degree program may apply for readmission to a different degree program.
 A readmitted student must file a new Study Plan that meets current requirements and policies.
-Any disqualified student who wishes to use previous course work must have it approved by the associate vice president, Academic Programs (or designee).
+Any disqualified student who wishes to use previous coursework must have it approved by the associate vice president, Graduate Programs and Research (or designee).